The Blurred Line Between Tragic Accident And Homicide

 The case is the People of the State of New York v.
 James Ryan.
 The underlying facts, as laid out by the Supreme Court, Appellate Division, Second Department, are as follows:

 According to the evidence presented to a grand jury, on October 18, 2012, before dawn, the defendant allegedly caused two collisions when he drove his car on the Long Island Expressway while he was under the influence of alcohol.
-In the immediate aftermath of those collisions, the defendant’s stopped vehicle was in the eastbound High Occupancy Vehicle (hereinafter HOV) lane, facing perpendicular to the direction of traffic.
+While there would have been some amount of car repairs (from a Lynchburg auto repair shop or similar others), in the immediate aftermath of those collisions, the defendant’s stopped vehicle was in the eastbound High Occupancy Vehicle (hereinafter HOV) lane, facing perpendicular to the direction of traffic.
 Within a few minutes, a police officer responded to the scene.
 While the officer was standing near the defendant’s stopped car, he was struck and killed when the driver of a sport utility vehicle traveling in the HOV lane did not see him or the defendant’s stopped car in time to avoid hitting them.

 In April of 2013, a Nassau County grand jury voted to indict James Ryan on not only the DWI and related driving violations and misdemeanors, but also manslaughter and homicide charges for causing the death of Nassau Police Officer Joseph Olivieri.
 As it stands, if the trial jury returns a verdict of guilty on the top count against Ryan, aggravated vehicular homicide, Judge Phillip Grella will have no choice but to sentence this 28 year old to 5 to 25 years in prison.